Sustainability made simple

 In particular, the idea that giraffes were not previously under threat or have only become vulnerable in the last few years is often claimed as fact.
 Unfortunately, the giraffe’s plight is much greater than you’d think.
 This misconception has a tragic origin, as giraffes were previously not given much conservation attention.
 Unlike less well-known species, it was taken for granted that this iconic animal was exempt from becoming vulnerable.
 This has led to a so-called ‘silent extinction’ of giraffe populations in countries such as Mali and Eritrea.

 Another misconception about giraffes is that this lack of previous attention means nothing is being done to protect giraffes in the present.
 Fortunately, this is not true.
-Not only is there now research into the diseased-based factors causing the population to decline, but multiple organizations are working to track giraffe numbers, increase anti-poaching protection laws and promote conservation education.
-In 2017, the ESA successfully challenged the US Fish and Wildlife Service (FWS) for failing to recognize the giraffe’s potentially endangered status sooner, resulting in its vulnerability getting greater worldwide attention.
+Not only is there now research into the disease-based factors causing the population to decline, but multiple organizations are working to track giraffe numbers, increase anti-poaching protection laws and promote conservation education.

 Despite there still being an uphill battle to go before the giraffe’s vulnerability is fully recognized, many organizations are doing vital work to make sure that the giraffe doesn’t face ‘silent extinction’ once again.